 As of August 31, 2016, we had total assets of \$299.8 million and investments in 29 portfolio companies and an additional investment in the subordinated notes of one collateralized loan obligation fund, Saratoga Investment Corp.
 CLO 2013-1, Ltd. ("Saratoga CLO"), which had a fair value of \$11.9 million as of August 31, 2016.
 The overall portfolio composition as of August 31, 2016 consisted of 3.5% of syndicated loans, 56.2% of first lien term loans, 31.9% of second lien term loans, 4.4% of subordinated notes of Saratoga CLO and 4.0% of common equity.
 As of August 31, 2016 the weighted average yield on all of our debt investments, including our investment in the subordinated notes of Saratoga CLO, was approximately 11.1%.
 As of August 31, 2016, approximately 100.0% of our first lien debt investments were fully collateralized in the sense that the portfolio companies in which we held such investments had an enterprise value or our investment had an asset coverage equal to or greater than the principal amount of the related debt investment.
-We use enterprise value to assess the level of collateralization of our portfolio companies.
-The enterprise value of a portfolio company is determined by analyzing various factors, including EBITDA (earnings before interest, taxes, depreciation and amortization), cash flows from operations less capital expenditures and other pertinent factors, such as recent offers to purchase a portfolio company's securities or other liquidation events.
-As a result, while we consider a portfolio company to be collateralized if its enterprise value exceeds the amount of our loan, we do not hold tangible assets as collateral in our portfolio companies that we would obtain in the event of a default.
 Our investment in the subordinated notes of Saratoga CLO represents a first loss position in a portfolio that, at August 31, 2016, was composed of \$299.5 million in aggregate principal amount of predominantly senior secured first lien term loans.
 A first loss position means that we will suffer the first economic losses if losses are incurred on loans held by the Saratoga CLO.
 As a result, this investment is subject to unique risks.
 See Part I, Item 1A.
 "Risk Factors-Our investment in Saratoga CLO constitutes a leveraged investment in a portfolio of predominantly senior secured first lien term loans and is subject to additional risks and volatility."